badosa/JSON-stat/utils/README.md

 <script src="/your-js-dir/json-stat.utils.js"></script>
 ```

 While JJT works on any browser, JJUS requires a modern one.
-If you need to support very old browsers, provide polyfills for *forEach*, *querySelector* and *querySelectorAll*.
+If you need to support very old browsers, provide polyfills for *forEach*, *querySelector*, *querySelectorAll* and *trim*.

 JJUS includes 5 functions: